R0yalTak/ValHax/README.md

         //P Adds stamina,might require spamming or holding
         //O Increases swim speed

-For anyone errors sumbit an issue with phase # it failed on.
+For any errors sumbit an issue with phase # it failed on.